Opel Rekord Series E: Bodywork

-The monocoque steel bodied cars offered seating for five.
-Ten years earlier the Opel Rekord had come with a wide choice of body types, but coupé and coach-built cabriolet had already gone, and with the 1982 introduction of the Rekord E2 the manufacturer also withdrew the two door saloon/sedan.
-This left just a choice between a four-door saloon/sedan and a three- or five-door estate/station wagon.
+The unibody, steel bodied cars offered seating for five.
+Ten years earlier the Opel Rekord had come with a wide choice of body types, but coupé and coach-built cabriolet had already gone, and with the 1982 introduction of the Rekord E2 the manufacturer also withdrew the two door saloon.
+This left just a choice between a four-door saloon and a three- or five-door estate.
 A delivery van version of the Rekord E2 remained in production, but only 8,958 of these were produced between 1982 and 1986 as against 30,477 Rekord E1 based vans produced between 1977 and 1982.

 Despite the wheelbase being unchanged, the overhangs had increased, and the Rekord E2, yet again, was a little longer than the car it replaced.
 In fact it was exactly the same length as the recently upgraded but rather more prestigious BMW 5-series.

+Interior

+Changes to the interior of the car over the original Rekord E1 were relatively small — with the superstructure of the dashboard remaining the same, but with a restyled and rearranged upper binnacle that incorporated an instrument cluster with much larger dials than before — which would also feature on the Senator A2 and Monza A2.
+Steering wheels were redesigned with either a two spoke on lower trim models (uniquely having the marque name "OPEL" or "VAUXHALL" spelled out (depending on whether the car was badged as a Rekord or Carlton), or a four spoke on higher series cars.
+There were also some general upgrades to trim materials and equipment.

 Petrol engines

-With the arrival of the E2, the low compression "1.7N", "1.9N" and "2.0N" engines disappeared from the Rekord, to be replaced by engines from a new range that had first appeared in 1981, albeit in 1.6 litre format on the Ascona C and Kadett D models.
+With the arrival of the E2, the low compression "1.7N", "1.9N" and "2.0N" engines disappeared from the Rekord, to be replaced by the GM Family II engine that made its debut in 1981 in the Ascona C and Kadett D models.
 Featuring a light metal cylinder head and a conventional overhead camshaft this unit presumably had fewer moving parts in the valvegear than the more singular Camshaft in Head (CIH) unit that had powered Opel Rekords since 1965.
-For the Rekord E2 a 1796 cc version of the engine was fitted.
+For the Rekord E2 a 1796 cc version of the Family II engine was fitted.
 This 1.8 litre engine, in its 66 kW (90 PS) version had in fact already become available a few months earlier in the Opel Manta.
-In this format, the "1.8S" engine employed a single twin chamber carbureter and, with a compression ratio of 9.2:1, required higher octane "super" grade fuel.
-For economy minded customers an entry level version of the 1796 cc engine was offered with a more basic carbureter and compression ratio of 8.2:1.
+In this format, the "1.8S" engine employed a single twin chamber carburetor and, with a compression ratio of 9.2:1, required higher octane "super" grade fuel.
+For economy minded customers an entry level version of the 1796 cc engine was offered with a more basic carburetor and compression ratio of 8.2:1.
 In this configuration the "1.8N" engine provided a claimed maximum power output of 55 kW (75 PS), slightly less performance and slightly better fuel economy.
 However, at least in the manufacturer's own advertised prices, the "1.8S" and "1.8N" engined cars were sold at the same price.